Liveness and Latency of Byzantine State-Machine Replication (Extended Version): Proving the Liveness of PBFT

 By Claims~1 and~2, there exists a view $v_4\geq v_1$ with a correct leader such that some correct process enters $v_4$, and for any correct process $p_i$ that enters $v_4$ we have $\durationexecution_i(v_4) > 4\delta$ and $\durationrecovery_i(v_4) > 6\delta$.
 By Lemma~\ref{thm:castro:all-good}, no correct process calls $\padvance$ in $v_4$.
 Then, by \validitysync, no correct process enters $v_4+1$, which contradicts Claim~1.
 This contradiction shows that $x$ must be delivered by a correct process.
-Then, since the protocol reliably broadcasts committed values (line~\ref{alg:castro:send-decision}), all correct processes will also eventually deliver $x$.
-From here the Liveness property follows.
+Then, since the protocol reliably broadcasts committed values (line~\ref{alg:castro:send-decision}), all correct processes will also eventually deliver $x$. \end{proof}